sdsxpln/gnu-slash-mood/README.md

  - Valence: An indicator of positive or negative affect.
 Happyness or sadness.
  - Gender: Feminine or masculine related words or names

-These measures are then turned into LED illumination values to produce the colour of the ball, which changes slowly and almost imperceptably.
+These measures are then turned into LED illumination values to produce the colour of the ball, which changes slowly and almost imperceptibly.

 GNU/Mood can also be "triggered" if it detects certain key words within the timeline.
 This causes it to pulsate slowly and soothingly, guiding the user into a more blissful state of mind.